 - Flash the Magic Lantern firmware to the camera.

-- If you don’t want to keep the Magic Lantern in your camera, then go to the camera’s menu and initiate the firmware update again.
+- If you don’t want to keep the Magic Lantern on your camera, then go to the camera’s menu and initiate the firmware update again.
 Magic Lantern will pop up again and will count down 60 seconds.
-Afterwards, it will remove all the triggers from the camera.
+Afterwards, it will remove all the boot flags from the camera.
 Now you can format the memory card again to get rid of the Magic Lantern files from the card completely.

 The following video will guide you through the whole process: